vincentGarnerone/flowMeter/README.md

 	If more commands are needed you can reach Matthias boularot: matthias.boularot@analyt-mtc.com

-3)	Open the connection, choose a time step, put the pulling mode, hit the “Disconnect” button.
+3)	Open the connection, choose a time step, put the streaming mode, hit the “Disconnect” button.

 4)	With a Python script named “RecordFlowmeter.py” we can now get the values sent by the flow meter and record them in a csv file.
 (If prefer, you can work with the code 		CommunicationS358Python.py which work with no graphic interface)